Whenever you start a program or open a file or folder on your computer, they open in what’s called a window (which is how Windows gets its name).

 But it doesn’t have to.
 In Windows 10 and Windows 11, you can resize the program window to take up just half the screen, a quarter of the screen, or to be just about any size you want.
 You can also move the window around on your screen, top left, bottom right, or anywhere else you want it to be.

 Resizing and moving program and file windows around your screen allows you to have (and work on) more than one program at a time.
-It’s extremely useful.
+It’s extremely useful to know how to do it.

 - Minimise, Maximise & Restore Down.